Blogs

 Growing up is tough.
 From learning to drive, applying to colleges, and learning to manage your finances, transitioning to adulthood holds its own challenges for everyone.
 Paired with the added complication of having a rare disease, these young adults are faced with unique obstacles in their journey towards independence from their parents and caregivers.

-We spoke with Annika and Maddy, two young adults with rare diseases, to learn more about their journey of transitioning into adulthood.
-As they reflect on their experiences of growing up rare, Annika and Maddy begin to uncover some tips and resources to make growing with your disease, and doing it in the time of COVID-19, a little easier.
+We spoke with Maddy, a young adult with a rare disease, to learn more about her journey of transitioning into adulthood.
+As she reflects on her experience of growing up rare, Maddy begin to uncover some tips and resources to make growing with your disease, and doing it in the time of COVID-19, a little easier.

 Maddy speaks at World Encephalitis Day Conference in 2020

-Similarly, fellow Hashimoto’s Encephalopathy SREAT Alliance (HESA) member Maddy Bohme recalls how she and Annika first became friends.
-Maddy became inspired to join HESA after her own experience with hashimoto’s encephalopathy, saying “after what I went through, I felt passionate about helping others with this disease.
+Maddy became inspired to join HESA (Hashimoto’s Encephalopathy SREAT Alliance) after her own experience with Hashimoto’s Encephalopathy, saying “after what I went through, I felt passionate about helping others with this disease.
 I also felt very fortunate that I was diagnosed and treated for it, because there are others who have not been… I feel a responsibility to be a voice for these people.”

 Maddy is acutely aware of her position as an immunocompromised or “high-risk” individual.
 “With something like a virus, my medications don’t leave me very well prepared to fight it off,” she says.
 “This has me concerned and very cautious right now because I definitely don’t want to test the waters when it comes to my health.”

-Maddy’s condition, like Annika’s, flares up whenever she gets something as simple as the flu, causing her to become “double sick,” with both an HE flare-up and the flu.
+Maddy’s condition flares up whenever she gets something as simple as the flu, causing her to become “double sick,” with both an HE flare-up and the flu.

 “I feel lucky that I am able to receive at-home transfusions.”